OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Data stored in the Keychain is protected via a class structure that is similar to the class structure used for file encryption.
 Items added to the Keychain are encoded as a binary plist and encrypted with a 128-bit AES per-item key in Galois/Counter Mode (GCM).
 Note that larger blobs of data aren't meant to be saved directly in the Keychain-that's what the Data Protection API is for.
 You can configure data protection for Keychain items by setting the `kSecAttrAccessible` key in the call to `SecItemAdd` or `SecItemUpdate`.
 The following configurable [accessibility values for kSecAttrAccessible](https://developer.apple.com/documentation/security/keychain_services/keychain_items/item_attribute_keys_and_values#1679100 "Accessibility Values for kSecAttrAccessible") are the Keychain Data Protection classes:

-- `kSecAttrAccessibleAfterFirstUnlock`: The data in the keychain item can't be accessed after a restart until the device has been unlocked once by the user.
+- `kSecAttrAccessibleAfterFirstUnlock`: The data in the Keychain item can't be accessed after a restart until the device has been unlocked once by the user.
-- `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`: The data in the keychain item can't be accessed after a restart until the device has been unlocked once by the user.
+- `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`: The data in the Keychain item can't be accessed after a restart until the device has been unlocked once by the user.
+Items with this attribute do not migrate to a new device.
+Thus, after restoring from a backup of a different device, these items will not be present.
-- `kSecAttrAccessibleAlways`: The data in the keychain item can always be accessed, regardless of whether the device is locked.
+- `kSecAttrAccessibleAlways`: The data in the Keychain item can always be accessed, regardless of whether the device is locked.
-- `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the keychain can be accessed only when the device is unlocked.
+- `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the Keychain can be accessed only when the device is unlocked.
 This protection class is only available if a passcode is set on the device.
 The data won't be included in an iCloud or iTunes backup.
-- `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the keychain item can always be accessed, regardless of whether the device is locked.
+- `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the Keychain item can always be accessed, regardless of whether the device is locked.
 The data won't be included in an iCloud or iTunes backup.
-- `kSecAttrAccessibleWhenUnlocked`: The data in the keychain item can be accessed only while the device is unlocked by the user.
+- `kSecAttrAccessibleWhenUnlocked`: The data in the Keychain item can be accessed only while the device is unlocked by the user.
-- `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`: The data in the keychain item can be accessed only while the device is unlocked by the user.
+- `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`: The data in the Keychain item can be accessed only while the device is unlocked by the user.
 The data won't be included in an iCloud or iTunes backup.

-Next to the Data Protection classes are `AccessControlFlags` that define the mechanisms with which users can authenticate the key (`SecAccessControlCreateFlags`):
+`AccessControlFlags` define the mechanisms with which users can authenticate the key (`SecAccessControlCreateFlags`):
 - `kSecAccessControlDevicePasscode`: Access the item via a passcode.
 - `kSecAccessControlTouchIDAny`: Access the item via one of the fingerprints registered to TouchID.
 Adding or removing a fingerprint won't invalidate the item.
 - `kSecAccessControlTouchIDCurrentSet`: Access the item via one of the fingerprints registered to TouchID.
 Adding or removing a fingerprint _will_ invalidate the item.
 - `kSecAccessControlUserPresence`: Access the item via either one of the registered fingerprints (using TouchID) or fallback to the passcode.

-Please note that keys secured by TouchID (via `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: The keychain holds a token only, not the actual key.
+Please note that keys secured by TouchID (via `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: The Keychain holds a token only, not the actual key.
 The key resides in the Secure Enclave.

 Starting with iOS 9, you can do ECC-based signing operations in the Secure Enclave.
 In that scenario, the private key and the cryptographic operations reside within the Secure Enclave.
 See the static analysis section for more info on creating the ECC keys. iOS 9 supports only 256-bit ECC.
 Furthermore, you need to store the public key in the Keychain because it can't be stored in the Secure Enclave.
 After the key is created, you can use the `kSecAttrKeyType` to indicate the type of algorithm you want to use the key with.